elastic/package-registry/README.md

 ## Directories

 * build/packages: Contains all the example packages.
 These are only example packages used for development.
 Run `mage build` to generate these.
-* dev: The dev packages contains at the moment a template to build example packages in automated way.
 * testdata/package: Contains the package for testing.
 This also serves as an example for a package.

 ## Running